-The DfE requires that all staff in schools/settings read and understand "Keeping children safe in education: Statutory guidance for schools and colleges - 2 September 2019" (DfE, Sept 2019).
+The DfE requires that all staff in schools/settings read and understand Part 1 of "Keeping children safe in education: Statutory guidance for schools and colleges - 1 September 2020" (DfE, Sept 2020).
 At Induction all staff members including temporary staff and volunteers must be made aware of the safeguarding systems in place and the role of the Designated Safeguarding Lead.

-Staff members should be provided with copies of Part one of the DfE guidance and of the school/setting's safeguarding policies (the Child Protection Policy together with the Staff Behaviour Policy/Code of Conduct and the Role of the Designated Safeguarding Lead) and which should amongst other things include staff/pupil relationships and communications including the use of social media.
+Staff members should be provided with copies of Part one of the DfE guidance and of the school/setting's safeguarding policies (the Child Protection Policy together with the Staff Behaviour Policy/Code of Conduct and the Role of the Designated Safeguarding Lead) and which should amongst other things include staff/pupil relationships and communications including the use of social media, and the safeguarding response to children missing education.